deng-xinyi/deng-xinyi.github.io/_pages/research.md

 Below outlines my motivated iteration between developing new statistical methodology and applying them to make interesting scientific observations.

-## Statistical Methodology
-how phenomena observed by neuroscientists can be analyzed from a rigorous, statistical perspective?
+Statistical Methodology: how phenomena observed by neuroscientists can be analyzed from a rigorous, statistical perspective?
 ======

 Clusterless methods: decoding without spike sorting